den-materials/advanced-debugging/README.md

 3. look really carefully at your DB with a magnifying glass

 ### DIY
-Try clicking a candy name and editing it's name and color.
-Verify that the data is saved correctly to your database by using breakpoints and the node inspector, as well as using the Mongo CLI.
+Try clicking a candy name and editing its name and color.
+Verify that the data is saved correctly to your database by using breakpoints and the node inspector (hint: look in the `updateCandy` function), as well as using the Mongo CLI.
 Where can you find the candy ID?
 Do you see the same document ID in both Node Inspector and Mongo CLI?
-How are your DB queries different between the two?
+How is your database query different in your Node app vs the CLI?

 Keep this in mind:
 1. What do you expect to see?